|

 - TEODOSIO:

-Italian and Spanish form of Latin Theodosius,
+Italian and Spanish form of Latin Theodosius, meaning

-(Teódulo): Spanish form of Latin Theodulus, meaning
+- TEÓDULO: Spanish form of Latin Theodulus, meaning

 - TEOFIL:

-Polish form of Latin Theophilus, meaning "God's
+Polish form of Greek Theophilos, meaning "friend

 - TEÓFILO: